Kidapawan: Demographics

-In the 2020 census, the population of Kidapawan was 160,791 people, with a density of sigfig 160,791/358.47.
+In the 2020 census, Kidapawan had a population of 160,791, with a density of sigfig 160,791/358.47.

-In the 2015 census, the city had a total population of 140,195 people, up from 125,447 people in 2010 and 117,610 from in 2007.
-The religion is predominantly Christian, although there are many Muslims residing in the city as well.
-The main languages are Cebuano and Hiligaynon, while English functions as a secondary language.
-Other languages spoken include Obo Monuvu (the city's indigenous language) Maguindanaon, Meranaw, Ilianen, and Tagabawa.
+Meanwhile, in the 2015 census, the city had a total population of 140,195 inhabitants, from 125,447 in 2010 and 117,610 from in 2007.
+Inhabitants are predominantly Christian, though there are also significant Muslim populations in the city.

 Obo Monuvu, Cebuanos and Hiligaynons are the major ethnic groups in the city.
-Other ethnic groups residing in the area are the Ilocanos, Maguindanaons and Manobo groups of Obo, Ilianen, and Tagabawa.
+Other ethnic groups residing in the area are the Maguindanaons, Ilocanos and Manobo groups of Obo, Ilianen, and Tagabawa.

 Cebuano is the most widely spoken language, especially in the city proper.
 English is used as the medium of instruction in schools and other learning institutions; it is also predominantly used in major government agencies in their transactions and reports.
 Laws and ordinances in the city are all written in English.
+Some of the other languages spoken include Obo Monuvu (the city's indigenous language) Maguindanaon, Meranaw, Ilianen, and Tagabawa.

 Government

-The city of Kidapawan is governed by the city mayor, the city's local chief executive and administrative officer, along with the city vice mayor.
+The city of Kidapawan is governed by a city mayor, the city's local chief executive and administrative officer, along with a city vice mayor.
 The Sangguniang Panlungsod serves as the local legislative body of the city.

-Kidapawan is also the seat of the provincial government of the province of Cotabato, with the provincial capitol being located at Barangay Amas in the western portion of the city.
+Kidapawan is also the seat of the provincial government of Cotabato, with the provincial capitol located at Barangay Amas in the western part of the city.